Chapter 17 - It Will Never Be the Same Again

 When the Fight for the Forgotten work went away, I had to step back in August and consider I was literally starting from scratch in terms of developing another network with potential clients that would pay me as I worked on my original projects at Story Studio.

 It is easy to say and difficult to do, but as I looked at what was emerging from the Story Studio work, there was also a “personal” piece that I was excited about.
 For a long time I had referred to the stories we tell ourselves as our: secret stories.
 This was because we are often unaware of them or don’t share them with others around us.
-AND if you are going to launch a personal web course, I knew the word “secret” was a big attractor in the personal development marketplace.
+I knew the word “secret” was a big attractor in the personal development marketplace.

 In addition to beating the bushes for potential clients to replace the F4F contract, I developed an outline for a Secret Stories web course and text pamphlet.
 I had taught interactive entertainment design at the American Film Institute and the USC and UCLA film schools way back in the mid-nineties when I was a big deal at Philips Media and Time Warner.
 Everyone wanted to get into the interactive entertainment biz back then and I knew just a bit more than most about what that meant.

 I really enjoyed teaching.
 It forced me to consider what I knew and then put it in a layered engagement so that students could understand it.
 So, here I was again all these years later.
 Developing Secret Stories as a web course or the basis for being a guest lecturer at a university seemed an attractive way to get off the never ending journey of finding clients.

 Once I got the Secret Stories pitch deck and the course outline completed, I sent it out to the people I still knew that sold web courses to the public.
 I was aware that this marketplace had cooled off in a major way since I had sold courses at Integral Life in 2016, but I was not ready for the sound of crickets I got as a response to my Secret Stories pitch.
 Most of these past platforms were cutting back on new original work.